Through COVID-19 and Beyond:

 Read all of our Vital Signs Conversations & Reports documents below.

-This community research helps guide SSCF priorities, including the focus of its Smart & Caring Fund granting program and other community support opportunities.
+(Formerly known as the Smart & Caring Fund) This community research helps guide SSCF priorities, including the focus of its South Saskatchewan Vital Community Fund (SSVCF) granting program and other community support opportunities.

-The 50 Vital Community Conversations 2019 Report identifies Belonging as the top community indicator, and five emerging issues:
+The Vital Signs research identifies Belonging as the top community indicator, and five emerging issues: